Git repository comments should use git convention for commit messages

 I suggest that for git, firstly in the issue lists, only the first line should be displayed and that in the activity view, the commit message will be displayed with its first line following the revision and the message below should only contain the body of the message.

-#5 Updated by Mattias Holm about 9 years ago
+#5 Updated by Mattias Holm over 9 years ago

 Felix Schäfer wrote:

 The activity list already only shows the first line of the commit message.
 What other places would you think need improvement?

 In the repository view, the file browser shows parts of the commit message truncated to some length.
 This comment shows not just the first line, but also the rest of the message (with the line feeds stripped).

 Also in the repository view, the latest commit browser, shows the messages, with line feeds, but multiple linefeeds (new paragraphs) are ignored and concatenated to one big paragraph.
 It also does not clearly label the first line as being the subject.